Mount Abantos

 Mount Abantos (Monte Abantos) is a mountain in the Sierra de Guadarrama range in the Sistema Central of Spain, a chain that runs from east to west.
 For the most part, the mountain is located in the municipality of San Lorenzo de El Escorial in the Community of Madrid, with part of its west side in the province of Ávila.

 Geography

 The mountain is one of the most prominent mountains in the Sierra de Guadarrama.
-It has an altitude of 1753 m.
+It has an height of 1753 m.
 The northern slope of Abantos lies in the Cuelgamuros valley.

 A small part of the west side of the mountain lies in the province of Ávila (Castilla y León).

 The mountain has a smooth contour, and almost all of its slope is covered by pine trees, some of them repopulated.
 On the west side of Abantos is the port of Malagon, one of the toughest mountain stages of the Vuelta a España (Tour of Spain).